-Totara Learn sets the 'X-Content-Type-Options: nosniff', 'X-Frame-Options: deny' and 'X-XSS-Protection: 1; mode=block' headers by default.
+Totara Learn sets the 'X-Content-Type-Options: nosniff' and 'X-Frame-Options: deny' headers by default when requested resources may be files uploaded by a user.
 Sessions are only used when required (e.g. no session is used when transferring public static resources such as CSS/JS.

 Session-IDs are generated by php in a standard way.
 See the PHP built-in session_id() function.

 Session-ID is generated on first access, login, logout and session timeout.

 Totara Learn provides a fine-grained hierarchical permissions model based on roles, contexts and capabilities.
 Individual system actions are controlled by specific capabilities, which can be granted or denied to roles in specific contexts.
 Users are assigned one or more roles which can be granted both across the entire site and to specific content within the site, such that a user can be given access to only the content and actions they need have access to.

 The session ID is only ever passed as a cookie via HTML headers, it is never passed via any other means.